fish-shell/fish-shell/sphinx_doc_src/index.rst

 Writing your own completions
 ----------------------------

-Specifying your own completions is not difficult.
 To specify a completion, use the ``complete`` command. ``complete`` takes as a parameter the name of the command to specify a completion for.
 For example, to add a completion for the program ``myprog``, one would start the completion command with ``complete -c myprog ...``

 To provide a list of possible completions for myprog, use the ``-a`` switch.
 If ``myprog`` accepts the arguments start and stop, this can be specified as ``complete -c myprog -a 'start stop'``.
 The argument to the ``-a`` switch is always a single string.
 At completion time, it will be tokenized on spaces and tabs, and variable expansion, command substitution and other forms of parameter expansion will take place.